 "If a small business has a website, it has exposure [and] needs to have this coverage," Klaras told Business News Daily.
 "Cybercriminals are focused on small businesses for the simple reason that they know network security is much less sophisticated.
 It's easier to get in and get the information.
 In having [cyber] coverage, you're getting ... the best practices to keep a cyber breach from happening, and that value alone is important."

 Employment practices liability

 Employers are required by law to have certain types of insurance to cover their employees, but what about protection for your business if an employee sues?
 Because of the close-knit culture of most small businesses, Klaras said that many owners see their employees as friends and don't believe they'd ever sue.

 However, should a disgruntled worker take you to court for an issue like wrongful termination or sexual harassment, you could lose a significant amount of money, even if you're not guilty.
 Employment practices liability insurance (EPLI) ensures that your business won't go bankrupt defending itself if an employee files a claim.

 Errors and omissions insurance

 Most small business owners don't think it will ever happen to them, but lawsuits can and do frequently occur when business disputes need to be settled.
 Errors and omissions (E&O) insurance, also known as professional liability insurance, protects your business and reputation in the event that a client or customer files a lawsuit, Klaras said.
-This is most important for service-based businesses, and helps fill in some of the gaps in general liability coverage.
-In certain states such insurance is required for certain professions, such as medical doctors.
+This is most important for service-based businesses and fills in some of the gaps in general liability coverage.
+Some states require such insurance for certain professions, such as medical doctors.